-For more information, see "Issue Procedure - Monitoring and Reporting of Utilisation of Issue Proceeds" on page 480.
+For more information, see "Terms of the Issue - Monitoring & Reporting of Utilisation of Issue Proceeds" on page 378.

 Other Confirmation

 In accordance with the SEBI Debt Regulations, our Company will not utilize the proceeds of the Issue for providing loans to or for acquisition of shares of any person who is a part of the same group as our Company or who is under the same management of our Company.